 - Criminal activities.

-If you have a case, we can file a claim with the at-fault party’s insurer.
-In many cases, we can engage the insurer in settlement negotiations and attempt to reach a fair settlement to compensate for your injuries.
+We can file a claim with the at-fault party’s insurer if you have a case.
+We can often engage the insurer in settlement negotiations and attempt to reach a fair settlement to compensate for your injuries.
 If we cannot agree to terms on a settlement, our litigation team can file a wrongful death lawsuit and take your case to trial.

 Let the wrongful death attorneys at the Law Offices of Anidjar & Levine evaluate your case during a free initial consultation.
 If we decide to take your case, we will represent you on a contingency basis.
 This means you will not have to pay any legal fees unless you receive compensation.